 - Impacts on real estate values will occur in 2023 and beyond.

-- Shortfall of $9.7 billion in tax revenue from major tax sources fiscal 2020 and 21.
+- The shortfall of $9.7 billion in tax revenue from major tax sources fiscal 2020 and 21.

-- Contraction will last through first quarter of 2021 and job growth will be slow through to 2022.
+- The contraction will last through the first quarter of 2021, and job growth will be slow through to 2022.

 New Yorkers will need a system change.
-Most major cities do, and it will not happen anywhere else before it is two late.
+Most major cities do, and it will not happen anywhere else before it is too late.

 The information in the IBO report (summarized above) can stimulate a long list of questions following the critical thinking path outlined in Part Three will be highly useful.